RoelofSetsFire/data-processing-1/30 Homework/90 D3 Barchart/10 Homework.md

 [1]: https://github.com/mbostock/d3/wiki

-*  Download the latest version of D3 [here][2].
+*  Download the version 3 of D3 [here][2].
 Or, to link directly to the latest release, copy this snippet into your html file:

       `<script src="//d3js.org/d3.v3.min.js" charset="utf-8"></script>`